F3Nation-Community/qsignups/README.md

 ## Project Status

-I consider the app to be functional, but I also have a lot more planned!
+The app is working and in use by several regions, but we have a lot more planned!
 I welcome all beta testers and co-developers!
 Hit me up if you'd like to help out [@Moneyball (F3 St. Charles)] on the Nation space, or feel free to submit pull requests.

 If you find bugs, you can reach out on Slack or (even better) add the issue to my github Issues log.

-### What's Working
+### Working Features
 * AOs can be added and edited via the admin UI
 * Weekly beatdown schedules can be added to the calendar via the admin UI
   * Single (non-recurring) events can also be added via the admin UI